Seeking to Restore Integrity and Public Trust in Our Justice System

-But later I learned that Judge Hart had signed search warrants for the police on January 22,
+But later I learned that Judge Hart had signed search warrants for the police on January

 Judge Hart have been on June 5, 2019?

 Another puzzle: According to Det.
 Daniel Chase, Judge Hart signed the two Search

 Warrants on January 22 at "2058 hours," that is, 8:58 pm.

 Source: Incident Supplement, Det.
 Daniel Chase, Pgs.
-11, 12 of 15; Bates
+11, 12 of 15;

 But Judge Hart backdated his signature, indicating he had signed them at 12:06 pm that

 day.
 Why would he do that?
 Is that the honesty we expect of a judge?

 Representation for Kenneth Ketchem— From Private Attorney to

 In the months that followed his arrest, Kenneth Ketchem's family spent many thousands of